Request Your Free

 Helping the Injured in Hawkinsville, Macon, and Dublin, Georgia

 The Federal Motor Carrier Safety Administration (FMCSA) governs the safety and maintenance of semi-truck and bus operators.
 However, its stringent rules are sometimes not followed.
 This is an industry that is always under incredible time and delivery demands.
 With this in mind, it is not surprising that accidents happen – though it does not excuse liability.
 They do, unfortunately, often involve negligence on either the driver or his or her company’s part.
-Product defects may also be an issue, which you can explore with your personal injury attorney as you consider a motor carrier liability claim.
+Product defects may also be an issue, which you can explore with your Macon Motor Carrier Liability Claims Lawyers as you consider a motor carrier liability claim.

 FMCSA Precautions and Expectations

 Motor carriers are far more accountable for their accidents than other drivers because the industry is so tightly regulated.
 Before you agree to anything with an insurance company or health care provider, visit with a lawyer who has experience with the industry’s regulations, negligence laws, and the damages you are entitled to in Georgia.
 Here are a few areas that should be investigated:

 - Insurance.
 This is a big deal in the motor carrier industry.
 Motor carriers, drivers and their employers, broker authorities, and other parties must submit the correct forms and follow all laws concerning liability and cargo coverage.